Capi (footballer, born 1977): International career

 Capi earned four caps for the Spain national team, making his debut on 27 March 2002 against the Netherlands in a 1–0 friendly loss in Rotterdam.
 He featured in a further three internationals the same year.

+Coaching career

+Capi retired in 2014 at age 37, being immediately appointed as Juan Merino's assistant manager at Betis B. On 16 August 2022, he became head coach of the club's C team.